 Each agreement has general terms and conditions that cannot be changed.
 Sample grant agreements are available on the Department of Finance's website.
+We will use a schedule to outline the specific grant requirements.

 We must execute a grant agreement with you before we can make any payments.
 We are not responsible for any of your expenditure until a grant agreement is executed.
 If you choose to start your grant activities before you have an executed grant agreement, you do so at your own risk.